MicrosoftDocs/memdocs/memdocs/intune/fundamentals/deployment-guide-enrollment.md

   - **Setup Assistant enrollment**: Go to the Apple App Store, and [install the Intune Company Portal app](../user-help/install-and-sign-in-to-the-intune-company-portal-app-ios.md).
 Once installed, they'll can install apps, including LOB apps, used by your organization.
     - Admins should push comp port app from VPP
-  - **Direct enrollment**: Users can't use apps that require a user, including the Company Portal app.
+  - **Without user affinity (Direct enrollment)**: No actions.
 Be sure they don't install the Company Portal app from the Apple app store.

   Users typically don't like enrolling themselves, and may not be familiar with the Company Portal app.
 Be sure to provide guidance, including what information to enter.
 For some guidance on communicating with your users, see [Planning guide: Task 5: Create a rollout plan](intune-planning-guide.md#task-5-create-a-rollout-plan).